 Do they sell cigars?

 - How big is their stock?
-Are they trying to find something that really suits me, or are they trying to move some stock?
+Are they trying to find something that really suits me, or are they trying to move stock regardless of what I tell them I’d like?

 - Am I willing to accept that the highest margin cigars might be my best fit according to them?